Wasteland-Ventures-Group/WV-VTT-module/README.md

 `git tag v0.0.2`.
 After this run `./gulp.js buildZip`, push the commit and tag with `git push; git push --tags` and create a new release from the tag on GitHub.
 Then upload the packaged zip from the `dist` dir to the release.
-Afterwards log in to the [Foundty VTT admin interface][foundryAdmin], go to the wasteland-ventures package and add a new package version.
+Afterwards log in to the [Foundty VTT admin interface][foundry-admin], go to the wasteland-ventures package and add a new package version.

 ## Contributing